Jump to:

 New Town Luxury Hotels

-- The Balmoral Hotel is a five-star luxury hotel in a building from 1902 near Princess Street.
+- The Balmoral Hotel is a five-star luxury hotel in a building from 1902 near Princes Street.
 Named after the famous Balmoral Castle, the hotel offers true aristocratic luxury.
 It has an indoor pool, gym, sauna, spa, and spacious rooms with marble bathrooms, but its actual selling point is its marvelous views of Edinburgh Castle and the Old Town.

 - Gleneagles Townhouse is a five-star hotel on St Andrew’s Square.
 It has a fitness, spa, and wellness center, concierge services, and a 24-hour available desk.
 The rooms are super-classy, and decorated with antique furniture.
 The hotel has a bar and restaurant serving British and Scottish cuisine.
 Breakfast is included in the price.